Why Work Here?

 In our first year alone, we have filed four INDs, each ahead of schedule, demonstrating our commitment to delivering innovative treatments to patients with speed and precision.
 Our alliance with National Resilience, an ambitious biomanufacturing organization that has raised $2 billion in two years, enables us to remain at the forefront of biomanufacturing practices, leveraging advanced technology and processes to deliver exceptional results.

-Our state-of-the-art, 60,000 sq. ft. facility in the Texas Medical Center is staffed by an integrated team of over 80 industry veterans and scientists who are passionate about bringing life-saving cures to patients.
+Our state-of-the-art, 60,000 sq. ft. facility in the Texas Medical Center is staffed by an integrated team of 93+ industry veterans and academic scientists who are passionate about bringing life-saving cures to patients.
 Our unique joint venture structure, with two highly established partners, provides us with the financial stability and long-term horizon to achieve our mission.

 Responsibilities